Aembit/terraform-provider-aembit/docs/data-sources/trust_providers.md

 - `issuer` (String) The Issuer (`iss` claim) of the Kubernetes Service Account Token.
 - `issuers` (Set of String) The set of accepted Issuer values of the Kubernetes Service Account Token.
+- `jwks` (String) The JSON Web Key Set (JWKS) containing public keys used for signature verification.
 - `namespace` (String) The Namespace of the Kubernetes Service Account Token.
 - `namespaces` (Set of String) The set of accepted Namespace values of the Kubernetes Service Account Token.
 - `oidc_endpoint` (String) The OIDC Endpoint from which Public Keys can be retrieved for verifying the signature of the Kubernetes Service Account Token.